Balanced Approach

 Zero Waste Event Planning

-Zero Waste Events are an inspiring way to demonstrate your commitment to sustainability, and set a precedent for your guests of how to collectively reduce waste and the associated environmental impacts.
-The key to Zero Waste Events is careful planning so that all materials used and disposed of are reusable, recyclable, "donatable" or compostable.
-The most successful Zero Waste Events not only reduce the collective carbon footprint of the event, but also share the post-event results with guests/participants to heighten their awareness, motivate future decision-making and thereby deepening and widening the impacts of your sustainability stewardship.
+Zero Waste Events are an inspiring way to demonstrate your commitment to sustainability, and set a precedent for your participants of how to collectively reduce waste and the associated environmental impacts.
+The key to Zero Waste Events is careful planning so that at least 90% of all materials used and disposed of are reusable, recyclable, "donatable" or compostable.
+The most successful Zero Waste Events not only reduce the collective carbon footprint of the event but also share the post-event results with your participants to heighten their awareness, motivate future decision-making, and thereby deepen and widen the impacts of your sustainability stewardship.

-• Data analysis, report preparation (including landfill diversion rates, carbon footprint analysis and GHG equivalencies) and presentation
+• Analysis, report preparation (including diversion rates, carbon footprint and GHG equivalencies) and presentation

-In the United States, an estimated 40% of food that is grown, harvested and transported to markets ends up in landfills.
+In the US, an estimated 40% of food grown, harvested and transported to markets ends up in landfills, accounting for over 14% of total US GHG emissions.
 More than 20 pounds of food is wasted per person every month in the US, which is enough to fill the Rose Bowl – a 90,000 seat stadium – every day.
-Despite the apparent abundance of food, in 2016 12% of US households were food insecure.
+Despite the apparent abundance of food, in 2023 13.5% of US households were food insecure.

 • Save money from wasting less food